Skip to content

 • Semantic search: Finding relevant notes based on meaning, not just keywords.

-• Agentic reasoning: An AI agent that uses "tools" (Search, Code, Read) to answer user questions using vault data.
+• Agentic reasoning: An AI agent that uses tools (Search, Code, Read) to answer user questions using vault data.
 Supports multilingual system prompts.

 • Knowledge graph: Maintaining a formal graph structure of note connections (wikilinks) and metadata.